IDMNYU/audiolab/docs/synths.md

 3. the output of the "XFader" module on the Random Source Serge (the rightmost module on the 3rd panel)
 4. the top output on the "Adapter" module on the 73-75 Serge (the rightmost module on the bottom panel)

-The rest of the mixer consists of 8 additional inputs in stereo pairs.
+The rest of the mixer consists of 8 additional inputs in stereo pairs (5/6, 7/8, 9/10, 11/12).
 Channels 5/6 have a cable connected that ends in a stereo 1/8" jack so you can connect the analog output of your laptop.

 The Mute buttons on each channel reroute the audio to a secondary ("Alt 3-4 Output").
 The left ("Alt 3") output of this secondary audio bus is connected to one of the Low-Gain converter boxes, so that you could, for example, connect an electric guitar to the mixer, "mute" its channel, and then connect it to the Serge system.